m4ttsch/omscs-notes-notes/computer-networks/network-security.md

 ## Route Hijacking
 Suppose that you would like to visit a particular website.

-To do so, you’d first need to issue a DNS query which traverses the hierarchy of DNS servers to find the authoritative nameserver for the website’s domain name and thus the IP address associated with that domain name.
+To do so, you'd first need to issue a DNS query which traverses the hierarchy of DNS servers to find the authoritative nameserver for the website's domain name and thus the IP address associated with that domain name.

 Ultimately, this authoritative nameserver has its own IP address, advertised via BGP like any other IP address.